Misperception and informativeness in statistical discrimination: When does information narrow pay gaps?

 In this section, we explore the validity of this ``information narrows pay gaps'' intuition beyond the single-task linear--Gaussian special case, obtaining results that generalize and qualify the finding of \textcite{BohrenImasRosenberg2019}.
 We focus on the case in which the two populations~$I$ and $J$ have the same signal structure $\langle S, \pi \rangle $, differing only in their perceptions $q_I$ and $q_J$.
 Our question is under what conditions the pay gap narrows when the populations' common signal structure changes from $\langle S, \pi \rangle $ to a more informative signal structure $\langle S', \pi' \rangle $.

 We identify two such conditions.
-The first, discussed in \cref{sec:gap:slight}, is when the change from $\langle S, \pi \rangle $ to $\langle S', \pi' \rangle $ is small.
+The first, discussed in \cref{sec:gap:slight}, is when the change from $\langle S, \pi \rangle $ to $\langle S', \pi' \rangle $ is small (in particular, small enough not to affect task assignment).
 The second, discussed in \cref{sec:gap:full}, is when $\langle S', \pi' \rangle $ is close to fully informative.
 Both conditions are stringent, and we show that when they are not satisfied, extra information may \emph{widen} the pay gap.

-The upshot is that policy interventions or technological change which increase informativeness can either narrow or widen misperception-driven pay gaps in the labor market.
+These findings have implications for the effectiveness of interventions that seek to reduce labor-market inequality by increasing information availability, such as testing regulations, \footnote{For example, Title VII of the 1964 Civil Rights Act and its implementing regulations (Uniform Guidelines on Employee Selection Procedures, 29 C.F.R. § 1607, 1978) require employers to use only tests and selection procedures that have been scientifically validated (or have no disparate impact), incentivizing the use of objective standardized selection measures rather than subjective criteria.} transparency requirements, \footnote{For example, \textcite{CuiLiZhang2020,LaouenanRathelot2022} evaluate how providing extra information impacts discrimination on Airbnb.
+For lab experiments on such information interventions, see the survey by \textcite{LitwinLow2025}.} and the introduction of algorithmic screening tools. \footnote{For example, \textcite{CowgillTucker2020} discuss how algorithmic screening may alleviate discrimination.} Our findings suggest that such interventions may either succeed or backfire: it depends on perceptions and on how extra information reshapes task assignment.